-- FUNCTIONAL\LTP\HOMEDIR If this variable is set, it indicates where a pre-installed version of LTP resides in the board's filesystem.
-This can be used to avoid a lengthy deploy phase on each execution of LTP. - FUNCTIONAL LTP BOARD SKIPLIST This variable has a list of individual LTP test programs to skip.
+• FUNCTIONAL_LTP_HOMEDIR - If this variable is set, it indicates where a pre-installed version of LTP resides in the board's filesystem.
+This can be used to avoid a lengthy deploy phase on each execution of LTP.

+• FUNCTIONAL_LTP_BOARD_SKIPLIST - This variable has a list of individual LTP test programs to skip.
+See Functional.LTP for more information about the LTP test, and test variables used by it.